Hamilton College: History

 Hamilton College traces its origins back to 1793, when it was chartered as the Hamilton-Oneida Academy, a seminary founded by Rev. Samuel Kirkland.
 The academy, located in a three-story building near the Oneida Nation's home, admitted both white and Oneida boys and was named in honor of Alexander Hamilton, who collaborated with Kirkland in starting the school and served on its first Board of Trustees.
-None of the Oneida boys lasted more than one year, the reason being lack of funding, along with the Oneida boys' lack of knowledge of English and their disinterest in the curriculum.
-It applied for a charter from the New York Board of Regents in 1805, and received it in 1812, conditional on raising an endowment of $50,000.
+None of the Oneida boys lasted more than one year, the reason being lack of funding, along with the Oneida boys' poor knowledge of English and their lack of interest in the curriculum.
+The new school applied for a charter from the New York Board of Regents in 1805, and received it in 1812, conditional on raising an endowment of $50,000.
 Originally its location on College Hill was in the town of Paris from 1793 to 1827, then in the town of Kirkland.
 Clinton was not incorporated until 1843.

 In 1812, pursuant to its new charter, the academy expanded its curriculum, dropped the reference to the Oneidas, and became Hamilton College, making it the third-oldest college in the State of New York.
 As the Board of Regents wanted, Hamilton started its career as a college with an endowment of $100,000—a very large sum at the time.
 The Academy buildings, grounds, and other property were valued at $15,000.
 To this sum were added subscriptions and parcels of land amounting to another $50,000.
 The New York State Legislature granted $50,000 to the new institution, and then supported it with $3,000 per year until 1850.